 Seller: Zoom Books East, Glendale Heights, IL, U.S.A.

-Condition: acceptable.
-Book is in acceptable condition and shows signs of wear.
-Book may also include underlining highlighting.
+Condition: very_good.
+Book is in very good condition and may include minimal underlining highlighting.
 The book can also include "From the library of" labels.
 May not contain miscellaneous items toys, dvds, etc. .
 We offer 100% money back guarantee and 24 7 customer service.
-Seller Inventory # ZEV.0262122332.A
+Seller Inventory # ZEV.0262122332.VG

 Seller: Off The Shelf, Antonia, MO, U.S.A.